tinyplex/tinybase/site/guides/1_the_basics/3_writing_to_stores.md

 ## Summary

 That's a quick overview on how to write data to a Store.
-But of course you want to get it out too!
+But of course you want to get it out again too!

-In the examples above, we've used the getTables method to get a view of all the data in the Store.
+In the examples above, we've used the getValues method and the getTables method to get a view into the data in the Store.
 Unsurprisingly, you can also use more granular methods to get data out - for which we proceed to the Reading From Stores guide.